daxter-army/simpl/readme.md

 ```sh
   npm i electron -g
 ```
-If any error occurs in windows, try to install it with CMD opened in admin mode
+If any error occurs in windows, try to install it with CMD opened in admin mode.

 ### 📦 Installation